Pad identification:

 Parts list

-ShippingDue to the cost of packing materials and the different shipping rates these boards will attract, shipping per order will be US$20.
+Due to the cost of packing materials and the different shipping rates these boards will attract, shipping per order will be US$20.
 In other words, it will cost US$20 to ship one set or 20 sets at the same time.
 I suggest you buy all you will need in a single transaction to reduce your costs.

 Notes:

-Parts list This is a guide only.
+This is a guide only.
 Parts needed will vary with individual constructor's needs.
 Parts within the boxed area can be omitted if the switched outputs are not required.
-Check the PCBs for Sale page to see if I have any in stock.

 Can't find the parts?
 See the parts FAQ to see if I've already answered the question.
 Also see the CGS Synth discussion group.